Spidfail/ft_ping/README.md

 Payload's data is composed of a **timestamp** (a `stuct timeval`, check [here](https://pubs.opengroup.org/onlinepubs/7908799/xsh/systime.h.html)), then **filled**.
 The user can give an arbitrary packet size with `-s` or choose a specific timestamp with `-T`.

+Note that the timestamp is not mandatory, the data can be filled with anything.

 ### Output